rainjs/rainjs/doc/source/getting_started/configuration.rst

 - enableMinification - a Boolean value that enables or disables the loading of minified javascript and css files.

+- enableMinificationCSS - a Boolean value that enables loading of minified css files.

 - logger - an Object used to configure the Logger feature.
 The logging level and appenders can also be configured here.
 For information about the entire structure of this parameter, check the :doc:`Logger API</server/api/Logger>`.